 The ESFA now have a system to allow levy-paying employers to transfer funds to other employers, for example in their supply chain so that they can benefit from training Apprentices.
 Please contact our Contracts and Compliance Team if you would like to know more about this.

 Teresa Wilson, Head of Contracts & Compliance/ATA

 New Update: Apprenticeship Levy Transfer

-From July 2018, employers can transfer up to 10% of levy funds (as many other employers as required) to cover the costs of training apprentices, with providing further flexibility for levy paying organisations.
+From April 2019, employers can transfer up to 25% of levy funds (to as many other employers as required across their supply chains) to cover the costs of training apprentices, providing further flexibility for levy paying organisations.

 GOV.UK: Guidance – Pay Apprenticeship Levy

 Click here to find out more on when you have to pay Apprenticeship Levy and how to report your payments on the GOV.UK Website.